kykiefer/depression-detect/README.md

 A second similar convolutional layer is employed with 32-3x3 filters followed by a max pooling layer with a 1x3 filter and stride of 1x3.

-This layer is then followed by two dense layers, which flatten the feature map into a 512 row vector.
+This layer is then followed by two dense layers.
 After the second dense layer, a dropout layer of 0.5 is used (meaning each neuron in the second dense layer has a 50% chance of turning off after each batch update).

 Lastly, a softmax function is applied, which returns the probability that a spectrogram is in the depressed class or not depressed class.
 The sum probabilities of each class is equal to 1.
 A batch size of 32 (out of 2480 spectrograms) was used along with an Adadelta optimizer, which dynamically adapts the learning rate based on the gradient.